jlmelville/drnb/README.md

 Dimensionality reduction notebook tools.

 Functions I used for quickly generating 2D dimensionality reduction plots and exporting data to CSV.
 Very little reason for anyone to be interested in this, but it's too big for a gist.
+The idea is that various pre-processing, nearest neighbors and other basic diagnostics about the data are generated ahead of time and then where possible re-used to speed up calculations.
+Also, some basic evaluation and attempts at simple visualization is used.
+Plus some home-brewed functions to (where possible) provide some consistent initialization.

+Eternally a work in progress: but there are some example notebooks that download and process various datasets and that might be of interest to others.

 ## Installing